mixxxdj/mixxx/source/chapters/user_interface.rst

 * **While stopped**: Clicking on the Cue button places a :term:`Cue point <cue>` at the current play position on the track, and a :ref:`Cue marker <interface-waveform>` appears on the waveforms.
-A possibly existing cue point will be replaced.
+The existing cue point will be replaced.

 Every track has a Cue point, by default on its beginning.
 Unless with :ref:`Hotcues <interface-hotcues>`, you cant delete, but only move Cue points.